benricket/interactive-optimizer-algorthms/index.md

 ### Limited memory BFGS

 As a side note, the implementation of BFGS as described above can still be expensive in terms of memory.
-The matrix $\mathbf{H}$, which needs to be stored, grows in space on the order of $n^2$ for an $n$-dimensional input space, which, while better than growing cubically, can still be undesirable for problems with very large numbers of dimensions.
+The matrix $\mathbf{H}$, which needs to be stored, grows in space on the order of $n^2$ for an $n$-dimensional input space --- in other words, if we double the number of variables that our cost function takes, we quadruple the number of second partial derivatives that we need to store in our Hessian or inverted Hessian matrix.
+For problems with very large numbers of dimensions, storing all of these values in the computer memory can be difficult, and we'd prefer a way to get similar functionality to this algorithm without needing to store the same amount of information.

 The limited-memory version of BFGS relies on the fact that only two vectors are used to update $\mathbf{H}$ every iteration, and that, from a given starting point, the state of $\mathbf{H}$ after $k$ iterations can be stored as an initial starting point plus